Grade Level: 4 (3-5)

 History of Electricity

 The Greeks first discovered the concept of static electricity about 2,500 years ago by rubbing amber with fur cloth.
 They found that amber would attract certain objects, such as straw, after it was rubbed with the goatskin.
 Static electricity was not scientifically explored until 1600, when the English scientist William Gilbert performed several experiments in an effort to understand the static electricity phenomena.
 William Gilbert was also the first to record the word "electric" in his theory of magnetism report.

 The fundamentals of current electricity were discovered in 1752 when Benjamin Franklin performed his famous kite experiment during an electrical storm in Philadelphia.
 Using an iron spike fastened on a kite and holding the end of the kite with an iron key, Franklin proved that lightning was a form of electricity.
 In 1879, Thomas Edison brought current electricity to our homes with the invention of the electric light bulb.
-This light bulb made it possible for people to have indoor lighting, which was previously provided by kerosene lamps.
+Edison’s team kept improving his designs.
+For example, Lewis Howard Latimer patented a more efficient way to manufacture carbon filaments in 1882.
+Edison and his team designed a light bulb that made it possible for people to have indoor lighting, which was previously provided by kerosene lamps.
 In the late 1800s, George Westinghouse embarked on an effort to refine the design of the power transformer and also worked to build a practical alternating current (AC) power network.
 The AC power distribution network created by Westinghouse Electric and Manufacturing Co. made it possible to transmit current electricity over long distances.
 As a result, electric generating plants could be located significant distances from homes and businesses and still supply current electricity.

 charge: A fundamental quantity in electricity.

 current electricity: The flow of electrons (negative charge) through a material.

 electric generator: A device that changes mechanical energy into electricity.